• Talks

 6:30 PM – Get-together with light drinks and snacks

-7:00–8:00 PM – With Peter Galison (Joseph Pellegrino University Professor & Director, Black Hole Initiative Science Team Lead, Black Hole Explorer Harvard University).
-In English.
+With Peter Galison (Joseph Pellegrino University Professor & Director, Black Hole Initiative Science Team Lead, Black Hole Explorer Harvard University).